What are our Curriculum Drivers?

 Alongside teaching the requirements of the National Curriculum, key drivers have been identified.
 We have prioritised the key skills and aspirations we want our children to experience and develop during their time with us.
 We use these ‘drivers’ to underpin the learning and experiences we undertake in all areas of school life and to ensure our curriculum offer is enriched.
 These key drivers are personal to our school and reflect the social and educational needs of our local area.

 The following key drivers underpin our learning and are developed through the school.
 You will see them delivered throughout the school as part of the Hadley Wood Approach to Learning.
-Our four key drivers for our school curriculum are:
+Our three key drivers for our school curriculum are:

 Resilience means having the skills and resources to deal with challenges and barriers.
 Resilience is a measure of how much you want something and how much you are willing, and able, to overcome obstacles to get it.
 It has to do with your emotional strength.